NFOK14001U Brewing Project in Practice

 MSc Programme in Food Science and Technology

-This internship lasts for 9 weeks and covers the 6 areas listed beow: 1) Malting; 2) Production of wort; 3) Fermentation and finishing; 4) Packaging; 5) Mineral water; 6) Utilities (cooling, CO2, heat energy, compressed air, fresh and waste water treatment).
+This internship lasts for 9 weeks and covers the 6 areas: 1) Malting; 2) Production of wort; 3) Fermentation and finishing; 4) Packaging; 5) Softy drinks and mineral water; 6) Utilities (cooling, CO2, heat energy, compressed air, fresh and waste water treatment).
+The first two days of the course will be a condensed introduction to beer brewing.

 A report covering all areas must be sent to SSB for approval.
 During the period the student is recommended to send part reports for comments.

 A responsible manager must certify that the internship is completed satisfactorily by his signature, title and dates of the practice.
-The table (last slide) must be filled in accordingly for each of the 6 areas, scanned and mailed to SSB.
+A table must be filled in accordingly for each of the 6 areas, scanned and mailed to SSB.

 The course responsible for this project in practice acts as supervisor and is responsible for 1) guiding the student in connection with the application for pre-authorization and the drawing up of a collaboration agreement with the host; 2) giving the student guidance throughout the project stay and 3) assessing the project report at the end of the project period.